Tuesday, May 16, 2023

 Alana accepting her diploma

-Alana graduated Summa Cum Laude with an asterisk (*) next to her name (on page marked 15) in the Commencement Program (PDF) (which is page 22 of the PDF document), indicating that she had the highest possible grade point average of 4.000 over the four years that she went to Kent State.
+Alana graduated Summa Cum Laude with an asterisk (*) next to her name (on the page marked 15) in the Commencement Program (PDF) (which is page 22 of the PDF document), indicating that she had the highest possible grade point average of 4.000 over the four years that she went to Kent State University.

 Alana on stage receiving her diploma.